 Another key give away to a manufactured home is if you have a title to the home.
 Manufactured mobile homes are the only types of homes that have titles.
 This is because in every state they are considered a motor vehicle, even though they do not have a motor they still move down the road.

-Manufactured mobile homes can be placed on private land and the title to the manufactured home can be abolished.
+Manufactured mobile homes on private land can be a bit different, the title to the manufactured home can be abolished.
 Many people do abolish the titles so the manufactured home can be treated as real property.
 So, if you do not have a title be sure to check under the home to see if it has steel beams.

 Benefits of a Manufactured Home